-You can “Favorite” the schools you decide to add to your list and view them from your “My Favorites” page.
-Here you can rank the schools, from Far Undershoot to Far Reach, with your Target schools taking up the majority of your list.
+Once you’ve done your homework, you can “Favorite” the schools you decide to add to your list and view them from your “My Favorites” page.
+This is where you should start ranking schools to build your med school list.

 How Many Medical Schools Should You Apply To?

-This really depends on the strength of your application, but in general, you should consider applying to about 25-40 schools.
-Too few and you risk not getting into any; too many and you may find yourself overwhelmed with secondaries and interview invitations.
+It depends on the strength of your application, but in general, you should consider applying to at least 20-30 medical schools, whether allopathic or osteopathic.
+Too few applications, and you risk not getting in anywhere; too many, and you may find yourself overwhelmed with secondaries and interview invitations.

-Deciding which medical schools to apply to can feel overwhelming.
-If you decide you need a helping hand, the admissions advisors at MedSchoolCoach have countless hours of experience helping pre-med students create a strategic and balanced school list to boost their chances of acceptance.
+Need a hand finding the right DO or MD program?
+The admissions advisors at MedSchoolCoach have tons of experience helping pre-med students create a strategic and balanced school list to boost their chances of acceptance.

 They also offer complete application advising services, including writing support for your personal statement and work/activities, interview prep, and everything you need to be a strong medical school applicant.
 Schedule a free consultation to learn more about our admissions advising services.